ruby-processing/toxiclibs/README.md

 cd toxiclibs/ant
 ant -f build-all.xml
 ```
-See also [toxigem][] for rubygem built using the source developed here, which can be used by ruby-processing and JRubyArt.
+See also [toxigem][] for the ruby gem built using the source developed here, that can be used by ruby-processing and JRubyArt.

 [postspectacular]:http://postspectacular.com/
 [Toxiclibs]:http://toxiclibs.org/